minprog/app-studio/20 iOS/90 Testing on iOS/10 Instructions.md

 ## Loading the provisioning profile

-Only *after* the certificate has been generated, you can get your provisioning profile by clicking the *refresh* button:
+Only *after* the certificate has been generated, you can get your provisioning profile by clicking the *refresh* button.
+Accepting the certificate is done by hand, so it will take a while before a profile with your name appears in the window below.

 ![](refresh.png)